5afe/safe-core-protocol-specs/README.md

 ### Manager

-At the heart of the protocol is the `Manager`, ensuring adherence to the prescribed conduct and procedures set by the `Registry`.
+At the heart of the protocol is the `Manager`, ensuring adherence to the prescribed rules set by the `Registry`.
 The `Manager` serves as an intermediary layer coordinating communication and interactions between `Accounts` and `Integrations`.

 [Read more on "Manager" ->](/manager/README.md)